To strengthen cooperatives and the cooperative movement by promoting innovative educational responses to social and economic changes.

 Cathy grew up on a dairy farm near Sauk Prairie, Wisconsin, and holds a Bachelor of Arts degree in English (with Secondary Level Education Certification) and a Bachelor of Music degree in Voice Performance from Lawrence University in Appleton, Wisconsin, and is the 2006 recipient of Lawrence University’s Nathan M. Pusey Young Alumni Achievement Award.
 She has been a member of ACE since 1997 and was named the 1999 recipient of the ACE William Hlushko Award to Young Cooperative Educators.

 Co -Secretary – MORGAN CRAWFORD was introduced to cooperatives through living in student and community housing cooperatives in Berkeley and Iowa City.
-In his role as Director of Education for the North American Students of Cooperation (NASCO), Morgan organizes educational events and programming for the members and staff of cooperatives in the U.S. and Canada, builds relationships with regional and national cooperative organizations, and facilitates the empowerment of young cooperative leaders.
+In his recent role as Director of Education for the North American Students of Cooperation (NASCO), Morgan organized educational events and programming for the members and staff of cooperatives in the U.S. and Canada, built relationships with regional and national cooperative organizations, and facilitated the empowerment of young cooperative leaders.
 Morgan strives to support the development of a cooperative movement that is universally accessible, socially just, economically responsible, and environmentally sound.
 He is a nerd at heart, a passionate educator, and a lover of effective and supportive meeting facilitation.

 TREASURER – ROD KELSAY is the Executive Director of the Mid America Cooperative Council.
 The council is an association of over 110 cooperatives that covers the states of Illinois, Indiana, Kentucky, Michigan and Ohio.
 The council’s principal focus is cooperative education.
 The council has a very diverse group of members covering credit unions, agricultural, finance, food marketing, genetics, hospital laundry, housing, Library, and rural electric cooperatives.
 Rod holds a masters (MS) degree from the University of Illinois and a BS degree from Purdue University.
 Rod has managed strategic planning and business analysis projects with cooperatives for over 25 years.
 Rod is the past Chairman of the Board for the Association of Cooperative Educators an international association of cooperative educators, and past president of the National Association of State Cooperative Council Executives.
 In 2000 Rod received the ‘Sagamore of the Wabash’ from Governor Frank O’Bannon.